The rates of growth in an acylindrically hyperbolic group: Finiteness

 From this word $w$, we construct a collection of elements in $L$.
-Given a positive integer $k$, $1 \leq k \leq m-1$, we separate the word $w$ into a prefix of length $k$, and a suffix of length $m-k$.
+Given a positive integer $k$ with $1 \leq k \leq m-1$, we divide the word $w$ into a prefix of length $k$, and a suffix of length $m-k$.
 The prefix corresponds to an element in $L$ that we denote $w^k_p$, and the suffix corresponds to an element in $L$ that we denote $w^k_s$.